Unleash/unleash/website/docs/reference/unleash-context.md

 As an example: You've created a custom field called `groupId`.
 You know group IDs will always be numeric.
 You then create a constraint on a strategy that says the user must be in group `123456`.
 If you were to set the property `groupId` to the number `123456` in the `properties` field on the SDK side, the constraint check would fail, because in most languages the number `123456` is not equal to the string `123456` (i.e. `123456 != "123456"`).

+For operators that work on non-string types, such as numeric and date time operators, these will convert the string value to the appropriate type before performing the comparison.
+This means that if you use a numeric greater than operator for the value `"5"`, it will convert that value to the number `5` before doing the comparison.
+If the value can't be converted, the constraint will fail.

 ## Custom context fields